Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

-# UnderPass
+# UnderPass | HTB Writeup

-Trying to get back into the saddle with capture the flag style games.
+### SNMP disclosure, Default authentication vulnerability and Mosh

-10.10.11.48
+- `10.10.11.48`
-Linux
+- Linux
-Easy
+- Easy

-It's been a minute, lets take a crack at it.
+It's been a minute for me, lets take a crack at it!

-Start with [NMap](/blog/ctfs/notes/nmap) of course.
+Start with [NMap](/blog/ctfs/tools/nmap) of course.

-`> nmap -sC -sV -vv 10.10.11.48`
+    nmap -sC -sV -vv 10.10.11.48

-    #!sh
+Looks like we get responses from the `SSH` port `22` and `HTTP` on port `80`.

     PORT   STATE SERVICE REASON  VERSION
     22/tcp open  ssh     syn-ack OpenSSH 8.9p1 Ubuntu 3ubuntu0.10 (Ubuntu Linux; protocol 2.0)
     | ssh-hostkey: